shakyaprasen/personal-blog/src/content/blog/run-mysql-on-kubernetes.md

 description: A simple how to on running an instance of MySQL database on a Kubernetes cluster
 tags:
   - how to
-  - Dev Ops
+  - dev ops
-  - Mysql
+  - mysql
-  - Kuberentes
+  - kuberentes
 author: Prasen Shakya
 authorTwitter: ShakyaPrasen
 date: "2023-04-22T11:37:54.082Z"